Fundraiser to benefit Alliance Industries

-AUBURN — The annual dinner and fundraiser for Alliance Industries Inc. is planned for Saturday, May 8, from 4-7 p.m. or until the food is gone at the DeKalb Horsemen's Association, 5873 C.R.
+AUBURN — The annual dinner and fundraiser for Alliance Industries Inc. is planned from 4-7 p.m.
+Saturday, May 8 or until the food is gone at the DeKalb Horsemen's Association, 5873 C.R.
 427, Auburn.

 Other activities include a bake sale and raffle.
-First prize in the raffle is a 9.4-cubic foot chest freezer, half hog and quarter beef; second prize is a quarter beef and a Party Plus gift basket.
+First prize is a 9.4-cubic foot chest freezer, half hog and quarter beef; second prize is a quarter beef and a Party Plus gift basket.
 Third prize is a 32-inch LED HDTV and a movie night basket.
 Winners will be drawn at 6 p.m. on May 8.
-Entrants need not be present to win.
+Winners do not need to be present.

 The fundraiser is sponsored by Steel Dynamics Inc.

-Alliance Industries Inc. is a sheltered workshop for the disabled serving DeKalb County and the surrounding area.
+Alliance Industries Inc. is a sheltered workshop for the disabled serving DeKalb County and surrounding area.

 (0) comments